Cass Fox: Biography

-Cassandra Ann Fox was born in North London in 1982 as the only daughter in a large working-class Irish family.
-She never had any formal training, or Stage School to guide her, but knew from an early age she wanted to make music.
+Cassandra Ann Fox was born in London in 1982 as the only daughter in a large working-class Irish family.
+She never had any formal training or stage school to guide her, but knew from an early age she wanted to make music.

 Fox was spotted by a friend of Portuguese producer Rui Da Silva as she returned from a night out, singing with a reggae band, busking for an "impromptu" jam on the streets of the West End.
 Numbers were exchanged and she went down to the Roundhouse studios, where she became a permanent fixture at the studio, working and hanging out with the other producers who also worked there.
-It was while at Roundhouse studies that Fox wrote the lyrics for the now legendary Touch Me, as well as laying down the vocals and helping co-produce the track with Rui.
-The song, "Touch Me," became the first number one of 2001 and went on to sell over 300,000 copies.
+It was while at Roundhouse studies that Fox wrote the lyrics for the now legendary "Touch Me", as well as laying down the vocals and helping co-produce the track with Rui.
+"Touch Me" topped the Portuguese Singles Chart.
+Outside Portugal, "Touch Me" also topped the charts in Ireland and Fox's native United Kingdom.
+In the latter country, "Touch Me" became the first single to top the UK Singles Chart in the 21st century and third millennium and went on to sell over 600,000 copies.
+In addition, at 18 years and 14 days, Fox became the then third-youngest female artist to top the UK Singles Chart with their debut single after Billie Piper and Britney Spears, who were 15 years 9 months and 5 days and 17 years 2 months and 19 days respectively when they topped the chart with "Because We Want To" and "...Baby One More Time" in June 1998 and February 1999.

 Cass was the first of two support acts on Faithless' Forever Faithless tour in 2005.

 Cass later appeared on the 2006 Faithless album To All New Arrivals, providing vocals for the track "Music Matters".
-Which charted at No. 38 in the National Charts in the U.K. She has appeared alongside the band on the tour supporting this album in 2007 with support act Calvin Harris.
+The single peaked at number 38 on the UK Singles Chart.
+She has appeared alongside the band on the tour supporting this album in 2007 with support act Calvin Harris.

 She has been signed to Ministry of Sound and Island/Universal Records for her album Come Here.
 Has worked with Rollo, Faithless, Rick Knowles, Ben Langmaid (La Roux) and has performed at Coachella, Wembley, Filmore (San Francisco), Webster Hall (New York City).
-She has appeared on Top of the Pops' twice', C.D.U.K.
-Smash Hits t.v. performing her hit "Touch Me" and The Album Chart Show with Faithless singing "Music Matters".
+She has appeared on Top of the Pops twice, CD:UK, Smash Hits TV performing her hit "Touch Me" and The Album Chart Show with Faithless singing "Music Matters".
 As well as supporting and singing alongside the likes of Lauryn Hill, Keane, and Paolo Nutini.

 A version of her song "Little Bird" was remixed into DJ Tiësto's compilation album In Search of Sunrise 5: Los Angeles, released in 2006.
-And she has recently worked with Paul Oakenfold on a cover and new vocal of her hit record Touch Me which was released in 2014.
+She has also worked with Paul Oakenfold on a cover and new vocal of her hit record "Touch Me", which was released in 2014.